-- 661. Jersey can legally issue four types of rulings within the scope of the transparency framework: (i) cross-border unilateral APAs and any other cross-border unilateral tax rulings (such as an advance tax ruling) covering transfer pricing or the application of transfer pricing principles; (ii) rulings providing for unilateral downward adjustments; (iii) permanent establishment rulings; and (iv) related party conduit rulings. - 662.
-For Jersey, past rulings are any tax rulings within scope that are issued either: (i) on or after 1 January 2015 but before 1 April 2017; or (ii) on or after 1 January 2012 but before 1 January 2015, provided they were still in effect as at 1 January 2015.
-Future rulings are any tax rulings within scope that are issued on or after 1 April 2017. - 663.
-In the prior years' peer review reports, it was determined that Jersey's undertakings to identify past and future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard.
-In addition, it was determined that Jersey's review and supervision mechanism was sufficient to meet the minimum standard.
-Jersey's implementation remains unchanged, and therefore continues to meet the minimum standard. - 664.
-Jersey has met all of the ToR for the information gathering process and no recommendations are made.
+- 991. Senegal can legally issue the following type of ruling within the scope of the transparency framework: cross-border unilateral APAs and any other cross-border unilateral tax rulings (such as an advance tax ruling) covering transfer pricing or the application of transfer pricing principles. - 992.
+For Senegal, past rulings are any tax rulings within scope that are issued either (i) on or after 1 January 2016 but before 1 April 2018; and (ii) on or after 1 January 2014 but before 1 January 2016, provided still in effect as at 1 January 2016.
+Future rulings are any tax rulings within scope that are issued on or after 1 April 2018. - 993.
+In the prior years' peer review reports, it was determined that there was no need to identify potential exchange jurisdictions as no past rulings were issued during the past rulings period.
+In addition, it was determined that Senegal's undertakings to identify future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard, and that Senegal's review and supervision mechanism was sufficient to meet the minimum standard.
+Senegal's implementation remains unchanged, and therefore continues to meet the minimum standard. - 994.
+Senegal has met all of the ToR for the information gathering process that can be met in the absence of rulings being issued and no recommendations are made.